Entrepreneurial Institute

 Welcome to the second installment of The NYU Founder's Guide to Venture Capital series.
-In our first post, we introduced this comprehensive resource designed to help NYU entrepreneurs navigate the world of venture fundraising.
-Today, we're diving into the journey from initial pitch to securing your first investment check—a critical path every founder must walk.
+In our first post, we introduced to help NYU entrepreneurs navigate the world of venture fundraising.
+Today, we're diving into the journey from initial pitch to securing your first investment check, a critical path every founder must walk.
 This post explores how to approach investors effectively, build meaningful relationships before you need capital, and present your venture as an attractive investment opportunity.
-Whether you're still developing your idea or preparing to raise your first round, these insights will help you understand the fundraising process and set realistic expectations for the road ahead.
+Whether you're still developing your idea or preparing to raise your first round, this will help you understand the process and set realistic expectations for the road ahead.

 As an NYU founder, you have significant advantages: access to the Entrepreneurial Institute, the NYU Innovation Venture Fund, a powerful alumni network, and more.
 You're based in New York City, home to one of the world's most robust venture capital ecosystems, with billions in capital deployed annually.
-But even with these advantages, fundraising takes time.
-The average startup takes 2.4 years from founding to raise its first institutional round.
+But even with these advantages, fundraising takes time; the average startup takes 2.4 years from founding to raise its first institutional round.
+For first-time founders, the process is almost always different than expected, with more twists, turns, and learning moments than you can anticipate.

 You're selling stock, not buying money!

 Shift your mindset from "money-taking" to "company-selling."
-Investors don't care that you need money to build your prototype or hire engineers—they care about making money.
+This is true whether you intend to use a SAFE, KISS, convertible note or a priced round with preferred stock.
+Investors don't care that you need money.
+They care about making money.
 You need to show you're building a venture-scale business with the potential to generate significant returns.
 Show them a path to becoming a large, valuable company in a big market.
-While you don't need to discuss exit scenarios upfront, be prepared to address questions about potential outcomes if asked.
+Be prepared to discuss potential outcomes if asked, even if you don’t need to discuss exit scenarios upfront.

 Remember: you're raising money to scale what you've already built and proven, not to figure out if your idea works.
 As Jason Lemkin, founder of SaaStr, said: "We don't raise money to build our product.
 We raise to finish our product.
 We don't raise to find our market.
 We raise to own our market.
 We don't raise to develop our sales process.
 We raise to repeat our sales process over and over again…"